Key points

 for parents...

-experience as possible before they get intermediate licenses and
+gain as much experience as possible before they get intermediate

-start to drive without a parent or other supervisor in the vehicle.
+licenses and start to drive without a parent or other supervisor

-dedicate several hours a week to practice driving with your teen?
+you dedicate several hours a week to practice driving with your

 at least 100 hours of supervised practice driving